SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Experiments

-FA is a degenerative nervous system disorder that is fatal and has no cure.
+FA is a fatal degenerative nervous system disorder with no cure.
 As a progressive disease with a wealth of available data and a growing number of potential therapeutic interventions, FA is one of the many genetic diseases that can benefit from precision medicine.
 We use clinical data collected during the FA Clinical Outcome Measure Study (FA-COMS) cohort \cite{Regner2012-kf}, a natural history study involving yearly assessments of a core set of clinical measures and quality of life assessments, and maintained by the Critical Path Institute.
 163 metrics were included in our model based on clinical relevance and minimal missing data.
-Each metric can be classified as 1) either longitudinal or static and 2) binary, ordinal, categorical, or continuous.\footnote{Prior work only considers continuous data and are, therefore, not amenable to categorical data.} A recent study found that Calcitriol, the active form of vitamin D, is able to increase Frataxin levels and restore mitochondrial function in cell models of FA.
+Each metric can be classified as 1) either longitudinal or static and 2) binary, ordinal, categorical, or continuous.
+Prior work only consider continuous data and unlike the generalized SCouT framework are therefore, not amenable to categorical data.
+A recent study found that Calcitriol, the active form of vitamin D, is able to increase Frataxin levels and restore mitochondrial function in cell models of FA.
 FA is caused by a deficiency of Frataxin, Accordingly, Calcitriol supplements could potentially improve health outcomes for FA patients \cite{Britti2021-ux}.
 We explore the effect of Calcitriol as an example of a synthetic medical intervention.
-Our resulting dataset tailored for the Calcitriol synthetic intervention analysis included $N = 21$ donor units who indicated that they were taking a Calcitriol supplement at some point during the study and had sufficient pre-intervention data for training.
+Our resulting dataset tailored for the Calcitriol synthetic intervention analysis included $N = 21$ donor units who indicated that they were taking a Calcitriol supplement at some point during the study and had sufficient pre-intervention data for training (see Appendix \ref{sec:data_format} for data-formatting details).
 The dataset was aligned such that every donor patient began taking the supplement at $T_0 = 8$.
-Patient 219 never indicated that they had taken the supplement during the study period; hence, we set this patient as the target unit and simulated the counterfactual situation under which the patient does receive treatment at $T_0$.
-We evaluated the patient on two rating scales commonly used for FA patients \cite{Fahey2007-iw}: \begin{itemize} \item The FA Rating Scale neurologic examination (FARSn) is one of the most used tests to evaluate an FA patient’s disease progression and involves a variety of physical examinations. \item The Activities of Daily Living (ADL) Scale is widely used to rank adequacy and independence in basic tasks that a person could expect to encounter every day–including grooming, dressing, walking, and drinking. \end{itemize}
+A few patients never indicated that they had taken the supplement during the study period; hence, we set these patients as the target unit and simulated the counterfactual situation under which the patients do receive treatment at $T_0$.
+It is important to note that unlike randomized controlled trials, where we evaluate the effect of a treatment on the average individual, the synthetic intervention presents the predicted treatment effect on an individual patient, in line with the goals of precision medicine.
+Imagine a FA patient walking into a clinic, where the physician has access to data from patient's previous health records and is deciding whether or not to recommend a Calcitriol supplement.
+The physician can use the synthetic intervention technique to generate a counterfactual under this treatment for any desirable metric, as we demonstrate next.
+We evaluated the patients on several rating scales commonly used for FA patients \cite{Fahey2007iw}: \begin{itemize} \item The FA Rating Scale neurologic examination (FARSn) \cite{Fahey2007iw} is one of the most used tests to evaluate an FA patient’s disease progression.
+It involves scoring on several subscales broadly divided into bulbar, lower limb, upper limb, peripheral nervous system and upright stability functionalities. \item The Nine-Hole Peg Test (9-HPT) is a quantitative measure of finger dexterity and is conducted on both the dominant and non-dominant arm, in that order.
+The patient is told to pick up and place pegs into open holes on a board in front of them. \item The Activities of Daily Living (ADL) Scale is widely used to rank adequacy and independence in basic tasks that a person could expect to encounter every day, including grooming, dressing, walking, and drinking. \end{itemize}